 Some of Anne's strengths include color matching, false eyelash application and eyebrow penciling/painting from scratch.
 Anne is passionate about her own artwork and loves to oil paint.
 In addition, she contributed her makeup application skills to local film productions.

 She loves spending time with friends and family, a good book, a well-made cappuccino and her dog Pepper.

-Aren’t you clever!
-Sign up to receive 10% off
+Sign up for our newsletter to receive 10% off.